shashankch2003/computer-vision-for-hand-and-gloves-detection/README.md

 I Would really appreciate it🤝
 & helps a lot

-Computer vision based hand&gloves detection
+Computer vision based hand & gloves detection

-The entire project is divided into two parts
+The entire project is divided into 2 parts

 # Part 1: Glove Detection